MarcelMeurer/Project-MySmartScale/README.md

 ## FAQ

-### Does the ControlUnit scale up new workers directly or is ther a delay?
+### Does the ControlUnit scale up new workers directly or is there a delay?

 The start of new workers takes place directly after the calculation of the number of new workers that will be needed.
 The current workload, logon acceleration and historical values serve as the basis.
 By consolidating the data of the individual workers every minute, the start is somewhat delayed.
 After the system has learned the workload over time, the workers are pre-started correctly.